maotterson/nuxt-netlify-homepage/content/skill/Bash.md

 category: Other Tools
 starred: false
 ---
-I have fundamental knowledge/experience working in a unix-shell environment, most recently when WSL2 is more appropriate than windows for certain tools/packages.
+I have experience writing bash scripts and performing other miscellaneous tasks in a linux terminal environment.